fabric/fabric/sites/docs/upgrading.rst

         where v1 only had a single ``task_class`` argument, Invoke has a number of various namespace and parser hints as well as execution related options.
-    * - Completely arbitrary task function arguments (i.e. ``def mytask(any,
+    * - Arbitrary task function arguments (i.e. ``def mytask(any, thing, at,
-        thing, at, all)``)
+        all)``)
       - Ported
-      - This gets its own line item because: Fabric-level task functions must now take a `.Connection` object as their first positional argument.
-        (The rest of the function signature is, as before, totally up to the user & will get automatically turned into CLI flags.)
+      - This gets its own line item because: tasks must now take a `~invoke.context.Context` (vanilla Invoke) or `.Connection` (Fabric) object as their first positional argument.
+The rest of the function signature is, as before, totally up to the user & will get automatically turned into CLI flags.

         This sacrifices a small bit of the "quick DSL" of v1 in exchange for a cleaner, easier to understand/debug, and more user-overrideable API